 It’s a special number.
 It shows up everywhere.
 In chemistry, physics, math, whether you’re talking circles or cycles or anything to do with a curve, you’re going to find pi in there somewhere.
 Pi is irrational, which means that you can’t calculate pi by dividing an integer by any other integer.
 Pi never ends and it never repeats.
 People have to wrap their brain around that.
 Twenty-two over seven gives you a pretty good approximation of pi, but it’s not pi.

 History of pi (π)

-The first calculation of pi was done by Archimedes of Syracuse (287– 212 BCE), one of the greatest mathematicians of the ancient world.
+The Ancient Greek mathematician Archimedes of Syracuse (287-212 BCE) is largely considered to be the first to calculate an accurate estimation of the value of pi.
 Archimedes approximated the area of a circle by using the Pythagorean Theorem to find the areas of two regular polygons: the polygon inscribed within the circle and the polygon within which the circle was circumscribed.
-In this way, Archimedes showed that pi is between 3 1/7 and 3 10/71.
+In this way, Archimedes didn’t calculate the exact value of pi but showed that value is between 3 1/7 and 3 10/71.

-A similar approach was used by Zu Chongzhi (429—501), a brilliant Chinese mathematician and astronomer.
+A similar approach was used by Zu Chongzhi (429-501 CE), a brilliant Chinese mathematician and astronomer, using a 12,288-sided polygon.
 He calculated the value of the ratio of the circumference of a circle to its diameter to be 355/113.

 caturadhikaṃ śatamaṣṭaguṇaṃ dvāṣaṣṭistathā sahasrāṇām